- Self-Interested Executives

 - Corporate Governance Standards

 - Best Practice or Best Practices?
-Does "One Size Fit All?"
+Does "One Size Fit All"?

 - Relationship between Corporate Governance and Firm Performance

 Best Practice or Best Practices?
-Does "One Size Fit All?"
+Does “One Size Fit All”?

 In governance, context matters.
 A set of governance mechanisms that works well in one setting might prove disastrous in another.
 This situation becomes apparent when considering international governance systems.
 For example, Germany requires labor union representation on many corporate boards.
 How effective would such a system be in the United States?
 Japanese boards have few outside directors, and many of those who are outside directors come from banks that provide capital to the firm or key customers and suppliers.
 What would be the impact on Japanese companies if they were required to adopt the independence standards of the United States?
-These are difficult questions, but ones that investors must consider when deciding where to allocate their investment dollars.
+These are difficult questions, but investors must consider them when deciding where to allocate their investment dollars.